 An Example: Using the STAR Technique to Narrate an Experience

-- Question: “Have you ever had to define yourself in the midst of criticism, and did you succeed?”
+Consider a question suggested by authors Jack and Suzy Welch in a recent BusinessWeek article on recruiting for leadership positions: “Have you ever had to define yourself in the midst of criticism, and did you succeed?”

 Below is a concise four-step ‘STAR’ answer to this interview question.
 This question illustrates the ability of the interviewee to listen to feedback, adapt as a manager and lead teams well.